| |

 1.5 Where Can I Find Non-English Versions of the FAQ?

 Several translations are available.
-(If you've done a translation and it's
+(If you've done a translation and

 not listed here, please write us so we can update the master document.)